Table of Contents

 Coercivity

-Coercivity, magnetic coercivity, coercive field, or coercive force, typically denoted by HC - such a value of the externally applied magnetic field strength H that reduces the instantaneous state of magnetisation of a material to zero, typically from the initial point of remanence BR.1)2)3)4)5)6) Because of its position on the B-H loop (2nd quadrant) the value of coercivity is typically stated as a negative number.
+Coercivity, magnetic coercivity, coercive field, or coercive force, typically denoted by HC - such a value of the externally applied unidirectional magnetic field strength H that reduces the instantaneous state of magnetisation of a material to zero (B = 0, J = 0, or M = 0), typically from the initial point of remanence BR.1)2)3)4)5)6)7) Because of its position on the hysteresis loop (second quadrant) the value of coercivity is typically stated as a negative number in A/m in the SI units (or oersted in the CGS).
+For hard magnetic materials there are two distinctly different coercivities BHC and JHC, but for soft magnetic materials these two values are negligibly close so only one value of HC is used.
+Coercivity is an example of a magnetic property, which quantifies the resistance of a material to being demagnetised.

 S. Zurek, E-Magnetica.pl, CC-BY-4.0

-- for magnetic flux density B (also known as “magnetic induction”), so for the B-H loop it is the induction coercivity BHC
+- for magnetic flux density B (also known as magnetic induction), so for the B-H loop it is the induction coercivity BHC (also written as HcB)12)

-- for magnetisation M (so M-H loop) it is the magnetisation coercivity, which could be marked as MHC or HCM 12)
+- for magnetisation M (M-H loop) it is the magnetisation coercivity, which could be marked as MHC or HCM 14)15)

-- in CGS units the polarisation can be referred to as “intrinsic induction” and hence there is intrinsic coercivity HCi - this is synonymous with JHC but typically expressed in different units13)14)15) (SI system uses the name “magnetic polarisation” J in tesla, but CGS uses “intrinsic induction” Bi in gauss)
+- in CGS units the polarisation can be referred to as “intrinsic induction” and hence there is intrinsic coercivity HCi, which can also be denoted by iHC16) - this is synonymous with JHC but typically expressed in different units17)18)19)20) (SI system uses the name “magnetic polarisation” J in tesla, but CGS uses “intrinsic induction” Bi in gauss, or magnetisation M which can be expressed either in gauss or in oersted)

-- in soft magnetic materials the difference between B and J is negligibly small (hence BHC ≈ JHC) and thus typically no distinction is made between the two values and just HC is used
+- in soft magnetic materials the difference between B and J is negligibly small when measured experimentally away from magnetic saturation (e.g. below the knee of magnetisation), so when μ0·H « J it is BHC ≈ JHC and thus typically no distinction is made between the two values and just HC is used

-- if clear from the context then only HC is used as a symbol for any type of coercivity16)
+- if clear from the context then only HC is used as a symbol for any type of coercivity23)

 → → → | Useful article?
 Please link to this page to help us grow. | ← ← ← |